 Easily combining, inserting and tweaking those plugins is essential for any serious musician.
-That’s why a great host application (hint: Gig Performer😀) is a must.
-Otherwise you might very well try a plugin and a few of its presets but then give up on it before you explore all the cool options it might offer.
+That’s why a great audio plugin host application (hint: Gig Performer😀) is a must.
+Otherwise, you might very well try a plugin and a few of its presets but then give up on it before you explore all the cool options it might offer.

 Anyway, you can never have enough plugins – right?

 Most of the plugins listed here will have an installer so all you have to do is install them and restart Gig Performer.
 Some, however, come only as compressed files so you will have to manually drag the files to the appropriate folders.
 These will usually have instructions within the archive.
 Check out this blog article to get you started with plugin installation on Windows.

 Without further ado – here is my go-to list for some of those free VST and Audio Unit plugins.

 Youlean Loudness Meter.
 This is one of the best, if not the best, free loudness metering plugins.
 It earned the top spot in the KVR development challenge for Dec 2016

 Melda Production “Free Effects Bundle”.
 This is one of the most popular collections with more than 30 free plugins.
 If you don’t have this yet, you should definitely check out their website.

 Acon Digital “Multiply” is a great chorus effect that may just be all you need as far as chorus effects go.
 Clean user interface and clear sound.